Do you want to know how to get rid of German cockroaches? Don’t worry! We have you covered.

 How to Get Rid of German Cockroaches in Electronics

 While unconventional, you could find German cockroaches living in electronics like desktop computers, televisions, gaming consoles, and wifi routers.
 Because these devices are warm and not typically handled by humans when in use, cockroaches have the perfect home to nest in.
-However, it’s difficult to combat these pests when they’re inside expensive items.
+However, combatting these pests is difficult when they’re inside expensive items.

 You can’t easily spray down your electronics or pour in loose powders as it could compromise the internal components of your devices.
 To spare your gadgets, place everything in air-tight bags without any holes for the roaches to escape.
 Resist the urge to grab anything for at least two weeks or longer to give ample time for them to die.